 - Enter or Copy and Paste the following course code into the box labeled "Using ALEKS with a Class?": LKHNW-XG3YF

 - It is best that you register using your ttu.edu email, even if you already have an ALEKS account under a different email address.
-Also ensure you have accurately entered your Texas Tech ID number, known as the "R-number" to ensure that your score is accurately transferred from ALEKS to Texas Tech University.
+Also ensure that you have accurately entered your Texas Tech ID number, known as the "R-number" to ensure that your score is accurately transferred from ALEKS to Texas Tech University.

 ADVICE IN USING ALEKS

 After completing ALEKS registration, you will enter a guide that demonstrates how to use ALEKS.
 ALEKS is an adaptive system that tailors the questions and material it presents to you based on what you are ready to learn.
 It does this by first requiring you to complete an initial assessment after learning how to use the ALEKS system.
 ALEKS will then determine which topics need to be covered in subsequent learning modules.

 The content reviewed in ALEKS includes math topics such as fractions, algebra, rules for exponents, graphing, scientific notation, and significant figures along with chemistry topics like naming binary ionic compounds and calculations involving limiting reactants and precipitation reactions, to name but a few of the course topics covered.
 These topics were chosen to be consistent with the learning outcomes and material from CHEM 1301, Preparatory Chemistry.